 Demera Ethiopian Restaurant

-This neighborhood gem is well worth the trip to Uptown.
-Demera prides themselves on making authentic Ethiopian food made from scratch, including an extensive vegetarian and vegan menu.
+The folks at Demera prides themselves on making authentic Ethiopian food made from scratch, including an extensive vegetarian and vegan menu.
 If you’re new to the cuisine, ask for the vegetarian messob.
 Your waiter will bring out four of the restaurant’s most popular veg-friendly dishes, all perfectly portioned for one.
 Fan favorite dishes include gomen (collard greens sauteed with onions, garlic, and ginger and topped with jalapeno) and the lentil sambussas (fried dumpling served with a side of sweet and spicy honey sauce).

 True Food Kitchen